Facebook to use satellites, drones to spread the Internet

 He gave few specifics and did not specify a time frame.

-The move extends the social networking company's Internet.org effort, aimed at connecting billions of people who do not currently have Internet access in places such as Africa and Asia.
-Facebook has been working with telecommunications carriers to make Internet access more available and affordable.
+The move extends the social networking company's Internet.org effort, in which Facebook has been working with telecommunications carriers to make Internet access more available and affordable.

 "We're going to continue building these partnerships, but connecting the whole world will require inventing new technology too," Zuckerberg said in his post.